INSaFLU/insaflu_docs/docs/uploading_data.rst

 Also, it has the clear advantage of allowing the subsequent upload of the samples list of each project (output: "Sample_list.csv" or "Sample_list.tsv") along to the standardized and multi-format outputs of INSaFLU projects (alignments/trees) to other platforms for phylogenetic data visualization and/or phylogeographical analysis, such as:

--	PHYLOViZ (http://www.phyloviz.net/), which accepts sample metadata (tab-separated format) plus alignments (FASTA format), among other formats;
+-	auspice (https://auspice.us/), which takes JSON files or sample metadata (in tsv-separated format) plus a phylogenetic tree (".nwk" format).
 -	Phandango (https://jameshadfield.github.io/phandango/#/), which runs sample metadata (csv-separated format) plus a phylogenetic tree (".tree" format);
 -	Microreact (https://microreact.org/), which takes sample metadata (in csv-separated format) plus a phylogenetic tree (".nwk" format).